Programme: Thursday 2 July 2026

 9.30 - 12pm

-For those who think they can’t paint, come and surprise yourself—you can when you are shown how.
+For those who think they can't paint, come and surprise yourself in this workshop that will encourage you to embrace your creativity.

 Pickleball 4